 We know that families are healthier when they are together so we fight for family reunification.
 We support restorative justice, equity, and fair policies for marginalized and under-resourced immigrants and refugees.

-Recognizing the need for additional mental health support in our marginalized communities, we launched a Mental Health Initiative in June 2018 in partnership with Maimonides Community Care, New York City Department of Health and Mental Hygiene, and community stakeholders.
-The program aims to promote wellness, early detection, access to support and care, and connections to effective interventions within immigrant and refugee communities in Downtown Brooklyn and Bay Ridge through a community participatory model.
+Recognizing the need for additional mental health support in our marginalized communities, we launched a mental health initiative in June 2018 in partnership with Maimonides Community Care of Brooklyn, New York City Department of Health and Mental Hygiene, and community stakeholders.
+The program, Reclaiming Our Health, aims to promote wellness, early detection, access to support and care, and connections to effective interventions within immigrant and refugee communities in Downtown Brooklyn and Bay Ridge through a community participatory model.
 Non-traditional individuals, like barbershop employees and faith-based stakeholders, are as involved as hospitals and clinicians in reducing mental health stigma and increasing early detection and access to a support network for those suffering.
-We also have two mental health clinicians on site to offer services to youth, adults, and staff.
+We also have two mental health clinicians on-site to offer services to youth, adults, and staff.

 We ensure families have access to their rights, remain with their families, and understand immigration laws through our Legal Services.
 We support with green card and visa applications, citizenship exams, family reunification claims, translate official documents, offer legal guidance, and more.